soatok/C2SP/cocktail-dkg.md

 - $x_i$: The final, long-lived secret share for participant $i$, where $x_i = \sum_{j=1}^{n} s_{j,i}$.
 - $Y_i$: The public verification share for participant $i$.
 - $Y$: The final group public key, where $Y = \sum_{j=1}^{n} C_{j,0}$.
+- $T$: The transcript of the DKG session.

 ### Operations